KevinThompson96/Active-Directory-SOC-Home-Lab/README.md

 # Active-Directory-SOC-Home-Lab
 ## Overview
-This project builds off my previous labs, combining my Active Direcotry corpprate simulation, adding a network firewall and SIEM, and performing an attack/security monitoring exercise.
-After configuring the lab architecture in VMware, my goal was to perform a remote desktop protocol (RDP) brute-force password attack against the client machine in my AD and detect the activity using a SIEM platform.
+This project simulates a brute-force attack against a Windows domain environment and demonstrates how it can be detected using a Security Information and Event Management (SIEM) tool.

 ## Environment/Technology
 -VMware Workstation Pro